-Heinz Celebrates Saudi National Day With A Special Twist: The Iconic Ketchup Label Goes Brandless And Gives Way To Saudi Voices
+Heinz Celebrates Saudi National Day with a Special Twist: The Iconic Ketchup Label Goes Brandless and Gives Way to Saudi Voices

 Date

-Digital outdoor displays across the Kingdom will allow Saudis to express their love and pride for the nation.

-RIYADH, Saudi Arabia, Sept.
-19, 2024 /PRNewswire/ -- In an unprecedented move, Heinz is giving up its iconic ketchup label to honor Saudi Arabia's National Day.
+(MENAFN- currentglobal) Riyadh, KSA – September 19, 2024: In an unprecedented move, Heinz is giving up its iconic ketchup label to honor Saudi Arabia’s National Day.
 Launching on September 19, this special initiative will allow people across Saudi to share their congratulatory messages with the Kingdom as Heinz expresses its irrational act of love to support customers in KSA.

 In place of the famous Heinz logo, the ketchup bottles will sport an empty green keystone, offering space for shoppers to personalize their own messages of celebration.
 Additionally, people will be able to scan a QR code displayed on billboards across Riyadh, Jeddah and Dammam to submit their National Day messages.